nuagenetworks/vspkdoc/_sources/v6/nuegressadvfwdentrytemplate.rst.txt

 - ``destination_port``: The destination port to be matched if protocol is UDP or TCP.
 Value should be either * or single port number or a port range

 - ``network_entity_type``: Indicates whether the Network Entity of ACL Entry was derived from a L2/L3 Domain template or instance.
-Possible Values: SUBNETTEMPLATE, ZONETEMPLATE, POLICYGROUPTEMPLATE, PGEXPRESSIONTEMPLATE, SUBNET, ZONE, POLICYGROUP, PGEXPRESSION.
+Possible Values: ENTERPRISENETWORK, NETWORKMACROGROUP, PGEXPRESSION, PGEXPRESSIONTEMPLATE, POLICYGROUP, POLICYGROUPTEMPLATE, PUBLICNETWORK, SAASAPPLICATIONGROUP, SUBNET, SUBNETTEMPLATE, ZONE, ZONETEMPLATE.

 - ``network_id``: The source network entity id that is referenced(subnet/zone/macro/PolicyGroupExpression)